ISM Bands Around the World

 The ISM bands are defined by the ITU (International Telecommunication Union) Radio Regulations, though an allowance is made for regional differences.
 This is catered for with the definition of two types of ISM band.

 The first type is applicable worldwide and comes with the caveat that any communication services operating within these bands must tolerate harmful levels if interference is caused by other devices operating within them.

 The second type is applicable on a regional basis.
-While designated for ISM applications, these applications may require special authorization by the relevant regulatory bodies for the communication services in the countries they operate in.
+While designated for ISM radio-frequency applications, these applications may require special authorization by the relevant regulatory bodies for the communication services in the countries they operate in.
 This makes these bands unsuitable for targeting global applications.

 |ISM Band Frequency Limits||ISM Band Type|

 |902 MHz||928 MHz||Regional|

 |5.725 GHz||5.875 GHz||Worldwide|

 |24 GHz||24.25 GHz||Worldwide|